ositano/mastercard_community_pass_flutter_wrapper/CONTRIBUTING.md

 ![](/docs/assets/android-studio-plugins.png)

+**Figure 1** Install androud studio plugins

-2. Click on the **Projects** menu from the left panel and followed by the open button at the top right corner.
+4. Click on the **Projects** menu from the left panel and followed by the open button at the top right corner.
-3. Navigate to the location of the `community-pass-flutter-wrapper` folder, open the example folder and select the android folder.
+5. Navigate to the location of the `community-pass-flutter-wrapper` folder, open the example folder and select the android folder.
 Click open.

 ```
 Please note that there are two android folders in the project.